WilburZjh/FlashSale/README.md

 Get data from the MQ based on the number of requests that each machine can handle.
 Even if there are high volume of requests per second, it just puts the requests in the MQ, and the message of the message queue is controlled by the system itself, so that the entire system will not be collapsed.

-Utilized the delay message to shutdown the overtime order.
+In order to avoid using select function to retrieve data from millions of data stored in the DB, the delay message from RocketMQ is utilized to shutdown the overtime order.

 Implement the limited purchase function.